ouya/docs/corona.md

 The main script sets up the basic button and text layout of the application.
 The key input listener is also registered here.

+#### Corona/ui.lua

+The UI script handles displaying the products and receipts using the response data from the in-app-purchase service.

 ## Xiaomi Initialization

 [Back to general info](enable_xiaomi_support.md#xiaomi-initialization)